 Why use digital portfolio applications to improve communication

-Digital portfolio applications can bring parents into the classroom
+Digital portfolio applications can bring families into the classroom

-WStudents can send pictures, video clips, voice recordings of their learning and parents are notified through a parent account that allows them to reply and engage with their child during the lessons.
+Students can post pictures, video clips, voice recordings of their learning and families are notified through a family account that allows them to reply and engage with their student during the lessons.

 Digital portfolio applications can help bridge language barriers